 Some dividend kingpins fly below the radar.

 While some flashy tech companies have flirted with trouble — for example, LinkedIn rescued by Microsoft Corp.
-(MSFT), Twitter in a #superslump — compare that to Apple (AAPL), a company on everyone’s investment radar.
+(MSFT) in December 2016, Twitter's 2016 #superslump — compare that to Apple (AAPL), a company on everyone’s investment radar.
 It didn’t start doling out dividends until 2012 — five months after the passing of Steve Jobs.
 The last time the tech giant gave them out?
 1995: nine years before the first MacBook Pro laptop.

 Other dividend winners are almost a sure thing in terms of returns.

 Johnson & Johnson (JNJ) is known in financial parlance as a “dividend aristocrat.”
-For 54 years now — ever since John F. Kennedy was in the White House — the New Jersey-based health care and pharmaceutical giant has increased dividends every single year.
+Since the 1970s, the New Jersey-based health care and pharmaceutical giant has increased dividends almost every single year.
 Even the mighty Apple hasn’t managed an unbroken string over just four short years.

 In May 2016, J&J’s dividend jumped a stunning 6.7 percent, upping the payout from 75 cents per share to 80 cents quarterly.
 Sure, a Band-Aid variety pack costs about 12 bucks.
 But over 54 years and automatic reinvestment of dividends into shares, you could probably buy enough bandages to fill a semi.